n8n-io/n8n-docs/docs/integrations/builtin/credentials/aws.md

 7. Select **Create access key**.
 8. Reveal the **Access Key ID** and **Secret Access Key** and enter them in n8n.
 10. To use a **Temporary security credential**, turn that option on and add a **Session token**.
 Refer to the [AWS Temporary security credential documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp.html){:target=_blank .external-link} for more information on working with temporary security credentials.
 11. If you use [Amazon Virtual Private Cloud (VPC)](https://aws.amazon.com/vpc/){:target=_blank .external-link} to host n8n, you can establish a connection between your VPC and some apps.
-Use Custom Endpoints to enter relevant custom endpoint(s) for this connection.
-The following apps are supported:
+Use **Custom Endpoints** to enter relevant custom endpoint(s) for this connection.
+This setup works with these apps:
     - Rekognition
     - Lambda
     - SNS